Cave Spring, Virginia

 Cave Spring is a census-designated place (CDP) in Roanoke County, Virginia, United States.
 The population was 26,755 at the 2020 census.
 Cave Spring covers much of the area known locally as "Southwest County" which has the most affluent suburbs of Roanoke.
-It is part of the Roanoke Metropolitan Statistical Area.
+It is part of the Roanoke metropolitan area.

-Roanoke County's administrative offices are located in Cave Spring, though the independent city of Salem is officially the county seat.
+Roanoke County's administrative offices are in Cave Spring, though the independent city of Salem is officially the county seat.

 The United States Postal Service considers most of the Cave Spring area to be unincorporated Roanoke City.

 Geography

-Cave Spring is located at 37°13′59″N 80°0′23″W (37.233170, −80.006252).
+Cave Spring is at 37°13′59″N 80°0′23″W (37.233170, −80.006252).